 We believe that the commission given by the Lord Jesus to make disciples of all nations is binding on all his disciples to the end of the age.
-The task is to spread his gospel urgently, and indiscriminately, and graciously, to every tribe and tongue and people and nation, the baptizing those who respond in faith, teaching them the words and ways of the Lord, and gathering them into churches able to fulfill their Christian calling among their own people.
-The love of Christ compels his ambassadors to carry out this ministry of reconciliation in the context of holistic and authentic neighbor love.
-Living as salt in a world that is decaying and light in a world that is dark, believers should neither withdraw into seclusion from the world, nor become indistinguishable from it; rather, they are to do good to all, including their enemies, and always remember the poor.
-The church can confidently carry out this mission, empowered by King Jesus, who possesses all authority in heaven and on earth and who promises to be with them to the very end of the age.
-Is a second of the age.
+147 The task is to spread his gospel urgently, 148 indiscriminately, 149 and graciously, 150 both near and far, to every tribe and tongue and people and nation, 151 baptizing those who respond in faith, teaching them the words and ways of the Lord, and gathering them into churches able to fulfill their Christian calling among their own people.
+The love of Christ compels his ambassadors to carry out this ministry of reconciliation 152 in the context of holistic and authentic neighbor love.
+Living as salt in a world that is decaying and light in a world that is dark, believers should neither withdraw into seclusion from the world, nor become indistinguishable from it; rather, they are to do good to all, 153 including their enemies, 154 and always remember the poor.
+155 The church can confidently carry out this mission, empowered by King Jesus, who possesses all authority in heaven and on earth and who promises to be with them to the very end of the age.
+156

-The ultimate aim of the mission is that God would create, by his Word, worshippers who glorify his name through the glad-hearted obedience of faith.
-This mission exists because worship of the true God does not.
+The ultimate aim of the mission is that God would create, by his Word, worshippers who glorify his name through the glad-hearted obedience of faith.157 This mission exists because worship of the true God does not.
 When the time of ingathering is over, and the countless millions of the redeemed fall on their faces before the throne of God, the mission will be no more.
 It is a temporary necessity, but worship abides forever.
 Worship, which fuels the mission, is therefore also the goal of the mission.